Emma DowdView Profile

 How can my company apply for an MVL?

 If your company is in a position where an MVL would be a more tax-efficient, profitable way to close your company, speak to us today.
-Our standard MVL price is £1,695 + VAT and disbursements, and our licensed insolvency practitioners can guide you through the process, potentially allowing you to claim Business Asset Disposal Relief.Applying for a Members Voluntary Liquidation
+Our standard MVL price is £1,695 + VAT & expenses, and our licensed insolvency practitioners can guide you through the process, potentially allowing you to claim Business Asset Disposal Relief.Applying for a Members Voluntary Liquidation

 A report from the Office of Tax Simplification (OTS) commissioned by the Chancellor has outlined several suggestions for changes to how Capital Gains are taxed.
 If implemented, the changes could raise up to £14bn for the UK Treasury, and go some way towards repaying the amount spent combatting the Coronavirus.
 While the measures could clamp down on “odd” and “counter-intuitive” tax arrangements, there is some concern it may lead to a change of habit rather than generating more income.